 The Pixel 4a has the same 12.2-megapixel main camera as in the Pixel 4, and captures images every bit as attractive.
 It also incorporates Super Res Zoom and Smart HDR, so you're not losing a whole lot compared to Google's pricier flagship.

 The Pixel 4a only costs $349, and yet it still offers 128GB of built-in storage, an OLED display (albeit, only a 60Hz one) and some of Google's best AI-laden features, like its Recorder transcription app and Call Screen.
 It's one of the best cheap phones out there today, and a more than worthy adversary for Apple's iPhone SE.
+There's also the $499 Pixel 4a 5G to consider, which adds connectivity to next-generation networks and features a larger battery and more powerful chipset than the Pixel 4a.

 Pixel 4 review: Verdict